The Story of Diwali Firecracker Industry

 The Firecracker Industry in India

 Indian industries began manufacturing firecrackers only after independence when the first fireworks factory was established in Kolkata.
 Sivakasi in Tamil Nadu became the manufacturing hub of firecrackers.
-Two brothers, P. Ayya Nadar and Shanmuga Nadar set up two factories which first made sparklers, more popularly known as ‘phooljhadi’.
+Two brothers, P. Ayya Nadar, and Shanmuga Nadar set up two factories that first made sparklers, more popularly known as ‘phooljhadi’.
 Even today, the city of Sivakasi has over 6.5 lakh families who are directly or indirectly dependent on this industry for their livelihood.

 T. Kannan, Director at Sree Balaji Fireworks and the General Secretary of the Indian Fireworks Manufacturers Association, said, “If the ban continues for the coming years, we wouldn’t have any definite policy to manufacture.
 We were not prepared for the ban from these states.
 Firecrackers create pollution in the mind of people and not much in reality,”